tc39/proposal-uniform-interchange-date-parsing/README.md

 This proposal, in contrast, is focused on _rejecting_ input when it diverges from the interchange format through slight errors such as out-of-bounds values, improper designators or separators, and improper combinations of fields.
 Also unlike [proposal-date-time-string-format](https://github.com/tc39/proposal-date-time-string-format) and of particular importance is that every change proposed here is related to ISO 8601 calendar date-times, since that is the basis of the ECMAScript interchange format.
 Essentially, this proposal aims to make parsing a limited subset of ISO 8601 calendar date-times the primary function of `Date.parse`, restricting implementation-specific behavior to other date-time formats.

 [temporal](https://github.com/tc39/proposal-temporal) by @maggiepint, @mj1856, and @bterlson seeks to introduce _new_ types for working with dates and times, making it substantially larger than this proposal.
 Regardless of its progress, however, `Date` will remain part of ECMAScript and should be improved where possible.
-The inference of local vs. no UTC offset from the presence vs. absence of time fields in a parsed ISO 8601 string can't be changed, but the parsing itself can be made more predictable as presented here.
+The inference of local vs. zero UTC offset from the presence vs. absence of time fields in a parsed ISO 8601 string can't be changed, but the parsing itself can be made more predictable as presented here.